SujalPaudel/awesome-singer-official-portal/README.md

 ## Chthonic

 *Chthonic (sometimes typeset ChthoniC or ChThoniC) is a Taiwanese heavy metal band, formed in 1995 in Taipei.
-They have been called "the Black Sabbath of Asia.*
+They have been called "the Black Sabbath of Asia".*

 * [Chthonic](http://www.chthonic.tw/)